AMSP-04/NETN-ETR/NETN-ETR.md

    1. Only one task in this group can be executed at the same time.
    2. A task in this group can not run together with a task in another group.

-So, several tasks can be executed at the same time.
+Several tasks can be executed at the same time.
 For example a `Patrol`, `SetOrderedSpeed` and `FireAtEntity`; or a `MoveToLocation`, `SetOrderedAltitude` and `FireAtLocation`.
 A `FireAtEntity` task can be timed while executing a `MoveToLocation` task by using the `StartWhen` time.
 It is also possible to change the speed or altitude after a certain time during a movement by using the `StartWhen` time for the `SetOrderedSpeed` or `SetOrderedAltitude` task.

 ## ETR Simulation Control
 A Simulation Control task for an entity shall be executed immediately, regardless of the presence of any (concurrent or non-concurrent) executing task.